pegahani/Value_Iteration/README.md

   An inequality is a list of size _d + 1_.

-  An advantages dictionnary is a dictionary where keys are pairs (staate, action) and values are advantages (vectors of size d).
+  An advantages dictionnary is a dictionary where keys are pairs (state, action) and values are advantages (vectors of size d).
 The set of clusters is a dictionary of advantages dictionaries where the key of each cluster is its number.

+  A policy-value node is a pair formed of: a polivy which is a dictionary of state:action correspondance, and the value vector(size d) associated to this policy.

   _It seems that we could merge Query and QueryPolicies on tne one side, get_best and get_best_policies on the other side, since the \[1] can be used at calling time_